matiasballester/minesweeper-api/README.md

   - "/playGame" endpoint takes care of game's logic, resulting in 3 possible states for a started game:
     - ACTIVE: user is still playing
     - LOST: game is over, user lost the game
-    - VICTORY: game is over, user wins the game
+    - VICTORY: game is over, user won the game

 - Persistence
     - Each user's action is persisted in a postgresql database

 - Time tracking
-    - When the game is started, a new entry is added in the game table to store the game start time
+    - When the game is started, a new entry is added in the game table to store the start time
-    - When the game is ended (win or loss), the end date is updated for the user's active game session
+    - When the game is ended, the end date is updated for the user's active game session

 - Ability to start a new game and preserve/resume the old ones
     - Each user can start only 1 game, while the game is still ACTIVE, api will refuse to start a new game